American Fork , UT 84003

 - National Park

 The monument opens approximately mid-May and closes again in mid-October when inclement weather makes hiking dangerous.
-Tickets must be purchased at the visitor center before hiking to the cave.
+Tickets for the cave tours must be purchased at the visitor center before hiking to the cave.
+Tickets cannot be purchased once you have reached the cave entrance.
+You do not need to purchase tickets if you would like to just enjoy the hike.
 In summer, all tours usually sell out by early afternoon so advance reservations are recommended.

 American Fork Canyon Fee: